stepleton/NeoWidEx/MANUAL.md

   better settle on the centre of the track.
 * NeoWidEx cannot hard-reset the Widget before formatting begins.
-* NeoWidEx does not disable Widget recovery mode on it own; if it detects that recovery mode is enabled, it asks the user to take care of it themselves and then aborts.
+* NeoWidEx does not disable Widget recovery mode on it own; if it detects that recovery mode is enabled, it asks the user to take care of it themselves (use the [SET RECOVERY](#set-recovery) main menu option) and then aborts.
 * Immediately prior to the full formatting sweep and just after the drive performs a format recalibration, NeoWidEx asks the drive for its current cylinder.
 NeoWidEx assumes that this cylinder is the cylinder where it should